nixworks/public/news/2012/06/25/index.md

 ##### Chancellor of the Exchequer
 ### [Former UK Chancellor of the Exchequer Alistair Darling launches Better Together, the "no" campaign for the forthcoming referendum on Scottish independence. ](/news/2012/06/25/former-uk-chancellor-of-the-exchequer-alistair-darling-launches-better-together-the-no-campaign-for-the-forthcoming-referendum-on-scottis.md)
-_Context: Chancellor of the Exchequer, Alistair Darling, independence referendum, Better Together_
+_Context: Alistair Darling, Better Together, Chancellor of the Exchequer, independence referendum_

 ##### Venezuela
 ### [Venezuela announces its intent to design unmanned aircraft for defence and to monitor pipelines, dams and other rural infrastructure. ](/news/2012/06/25/venezuela-announces-its-intent-to-design-unmanned-aircraft-for-defence-and-to-monitor-pipelines-dams-and-other-rural-infrastructure.md)